 What is Kratom?

 Kratom is a Southeast Asian herb used in traditional medicine to treat pain, aid sleep, and improve mood .
-It is not an opioid but has similar effects on the human body, causing intense relaxation, reduced muscle tension, and a moderate sense of euphoria.
+It is not an opioid but has similar effects on the human body, causing intense relaxation, reduced muscle tension, and moderate euphoria.

 What’s Kratom Used for?

 There are no approved medical uses for kratom, but many people use it to treat chronic pain and insomnia.
-Some red and green strains are used to reduce anxiety and depression, and white-vein kratom is commonly used to boost energy and productivity.
+Some red and green strains reduce anxiety and depression, and white vein kratom is commonly used to boost energy and productivity.